CyVerse-learning-materials/container_camp_workshop_2020/docker/dockerintro.rst

 2. Docker Installation
 ======================

 Getting all the tooling setup on your computer can be a daunting task, but not with Docker.
-Getting Docker up and running on your favorite OS (Mac/Windows/Linux) is very easy.

-The getting started guide on Docker has detailed instructions for setting up Docker on `Mac <https://docs.docker.com/docker-for-mac/install/>`_/`Windows <https://docs.docker.com/docker-for-windows/install/>`_/`Linux <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`_.
+Getting Docker up and running on your favorite OS (Mac/Windows/Linux) takes some time.
+Here are detailed instructions for setting up Docker on `Mac <https://docs.docker.com/docker-for-mac/install/>`_/`Windows <https://docs.docker.com/docker-for-windows/install/>`_/`Linux <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`_.

 ..
 Note::